Morgan Tsvangirai: National Constitutional Assembly

-The Solidar Silver Rose Award
+Solidar Silver Rose Award

 In 2001 Tsvangirai was awarded the Solidar Silver Rose Award.
 The award was for outstanding achievement by an individual or organisation in the activities of civil society and in bringing about a fairer and more just society.

 Movement for Democratic Change

 In 1999 Tsvangirai co-founded and organised the Movement for Democratic Change with Gibson Sibanda, Welshman Ncube, Fletcher Dulini Ncube and Isaac Matongo, an opposition party opposed to President Robert Mugabe and the ZANU-PF ruling party.
 He helped to defeat the February 2000 constitutional referendum, successfully campaigning against it along with the National Constitutional Assembly.

 Tsvangirai lost the March 2002 presidential election to Mugabe.
-The election provoked widespread allegations that Mugabe had rigged the election through the use of violence, media bias, and manipulation of the voters' roll leading to abnormally high pro-Mugabe turnout in some areas.
+The election was flawed due to rigged voting, the use of violence, media bias, and manipulation of the voters' roll leading to abnormally high pro-Mugabe turnout in some areas.

 Arrests and political intimidation

 Tsvangirai was arrested after the 2000 elections and charged with treason; this charge was later dismissed.
+The state's star witness was Ari-Ben Manashe.
 In 2004, Tsvangirai was acquitted of treason for an alleged plot to assassinate Mugabe in the run-up to the 2002 presidential elections.
 George Bizos, a South African human rights lawyer who was part of the team that defended Nelson Mandela and Walter Sisulu in the famous South African Rivonia Trial in 1964, headed Morgan Tsvangirai's defence team.

 October 2000 arrest

 Tsvangirai was arrested after the government alleged that he had threatened President Robert Mugabe.
 The Movement for Democratic Change leader had told 40,000 supporters at a rally in Harare that if Mr Mugabe did not want to step down before the next elections scheduled for 2002 "we will remove you violently."
-However, Tsvangirai said that he was giving a warning to President Mugabe to consider history.
-"There is a long line of dictators who have refused to go peacefully – and the people have removed them violently," he said.
+Tsvangirai said that he was giving a warning to President Mugabe to consider history.
+He said: "There is a long line of dictators who have refused to go peacefully – and the people have removed them violently."